Limnu

-Limnu was an online whiteboarding app founded in 2015 by David DeBry and David Hart.
+Limnu is an online whiteboarding app founded in 2015 by David DeBry and David Hart.
+In 2018, it was acquired by Andrew Kunz.

-It allowed users to draw on virtual whiteboards and invite others by e-mail or by sharing a link.
+It allows users to draw on virtual whiteboards and invite others by e-mail or by sharing a link.
 Invitees see any changes to the board in real time and, if allowed by the owner of the board, can also draw on the board.
-The service was accessible through a web application in desktop and mobile web browsers, as well as through an iOS application.
-It was headquartered in San Mateo, California.
+The service is accessible through a web application in desktop and mobile web browsers, as well as through an iOS application.
+It is headquartered in San Mateo, California.

 History

 In 2018, ZipSocket, a maker of online meeting software acquired Limnu.